DAmesberger/sc-im.nvim/README.md

 ## Contribution

-Contributions to `sc-im.vim` are welcome.
+Contributions to `sc-im.nvim` are welcome.
 Open an issue or pull request on the repository for any bugs, suggestions, or improvements.